 We hear these questions often from concerned friends & family members.
 The terms are a little obscure, so it’s not surprising.
 This post will explain them, and answer the most common questions.

 1. What do “co-occurring disorder” (COD) and “dual diagnosis” mean?

 When someone has a substance use disorder (SUD) and a mental health disorder at the same time, we call that a “Co-Occurring Disorder.”
 The medical community used to use “Dual Diagnosis” for the same condition.
 They refer to the same thing.

-In order to benefit from SUD treatment (e.g. drug addiction rehab), the substance use disorder must be more severe/disruptive than the mental health issue.
+In order to benefit from Substance Use Disorder/SUD treatment (e.g. recovery from drug/alcohol addiction), the substance use disorder must be more severe/disruptive than the mental health issue.
 If the mental issue is more severe, the individual should have mental health treatment first.